 Distances and fatigue are the biggest dangers on the road…

 But don’t forget about the wildlife.

 Very important is that you don’t drive at night.
-It is when the wild horses (Brumbies), the wild camels and the kangaroos are most active.
-They are often crossing the road or drink water in the sidewalks and you won’t see them before hitting them.
+It is when the wild horses (Bush Brumbies), the wild camels and the kangaroos are most active.
+They are often crossing the road looking for grass or drink water in the sidewalks.
+You won’t see them before hitting them.
 Not only you will kill the animal, but your car will be damaged.
 And in the remoteness of Central Australia, this can be a huge problem to deal with.
 Not to say very expensive.